 Yes, it might be a line from Damone’s five-point plan in “Fast Times at Ridgemont High,” but there’s something we can all learn from it.
 It’s called the Law of Detachment.

 You’ve heard it from “Fast Times,” Deepak Chopra and even “Dazed and Confused,” and they’re all touching on the same concept: Set and work toward a goal but detach yourself from the result.

-Set your goals of what you want out of a relationship, but detach yourself from your date and the date’s results.
+Set your goals of what you want out of a relationship, but detach yourself from your date enough that you keep perspective.

 When your goal becomes the person too early on, you might try to make something work that just doesn’t work.

 We’ve all heard a friend talk about a relationship and say “I loved the idea of him.”
 Very often, it’s because their goal became the person.

 They became attached to the result of making it work no matter how unfulfilling the relationship was.
 The boyfriend became the measurement of success rather than if they were happy with the boyfriend.